autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/launch-files.md

 ### The organization of launch files in Autoware

-Autoware mainly has two repositories related to launch file organization: the [autoware.universe](https://github.com/autowarefoundation/autoware.universe) and the [autoware_launch](https://github.com/autowarefoundation/autoware_launch).
+Autoware mainly has two repositories related to launch file organization: the [autoware_universe](https://github.com/autowarefoundation/autoware_universe) and the [autoware_launch](https://github.com/autowarefoundation/autoware_launch).

-#### autoware.universe
+#### autoware_universe

-the `autoware.universe` contains the code of the main Autoware modules, and its `launch` directory is responsible for launching the nodes of each module.
+the `autoware_universe` contains the code of the main Autoware modules, and its `launch` directory is responsible for launching the nodes of each module.
 Autoware software stack is organized based on the [architecture](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-architecture/#high-level-architecture-design), so you may find that we try to match the launch structure similar to the architecture (splitting of files, namespace).
 For example, the `tier4_map_launch` subdirectory corresponds to the map module, so do the other `tier4_*_launch` subdirectories.

 #### autoware_launch

-The `autoware_launch` is a repository referring to `autoware.universe`.
+The `autoware_launch` is a repository referring to `autoware_universe`.
 The mainly purpose of introducing this repository is to provide the general entrance to start the Autoware software stacks, i.e, calling the launch file of each module.

 - The `autoware.launch.xml` is the basic launch file for road driving scenarios.